vercel/next.js/docs/advanced-features/middleware.md

 2. Create a `middleware.ts` file under your project root directory.
 Note that the file extension can be either `.ts` _or_ `.js`

-3. Export a middleware function from the `middleware.ts` file.
-The following example assumes you have a route called `/about` in your project, and that you want to rewrite to a new route `/about-2` whenever someone visits `/about`:
+3. Export a middleware function from the `middleware.ts` file:

 ```typescript
 // middleware.ts